-Customer Experience (CX) is still the number one measure of strategic performance while 87.2% of organizations agree that it can be directly linked to commercial success.
+Customer Experience (CX) is still the number one measure of strategic performance while 87.2% of organisations agree that it can be directly linked to commercial success.
 This reality puts the spotlight firmly on customer-facing teams and the ability to re-evaluate everything they do from the people they hire to the technology they deploy.
-CX has also totally revolutionized the way front-line operations such as contact centers measure their success, switching from the number of calls answered and how quickly to how well do we understand customers?
+CX has also totally revolutionised the way front-line operations such as contact centres measure their success, switching from the number of calls answered and how quickly to how well do we understand customers?
 Data is central to success when it comes to creating dynamic CX and actionable strategic business intelligence.

 For years, technology has collected call recordings, keystrokes, e-mails and other interactions between front-line employees and customers.
-This information would later be analyzed by managers to assess how staff were performing and what could be improved.
+This information would later be analysed by managers to assess how staff were performing and what could be improved.
 What if this could happen in real-time and go one step further to tell the customer service representatives (CSRs) and managers whether a customer interaction is going well or suggest how to improve it in the experience?
 What if this intelligence could simultaneously link to critical workforce data to ensure CSRs are properly trained, motivated and available at the right time?

 Welcome to the new era of customer